• Skip to primary navigation

 My FD Ladder

-I differentiated mine into RM10K and RM20K FDs, with a mixture of 1-month and 3-month periods.
-It’ll look something like this:
+I structured mine into RM10K and RM20K fixed deposits, using a mix of 1-month and 3-month terms.

-Also, try to make sure you place your FDs on different days of the month.
-I have them in the beginning, the middle and the end of the month.
-This will allow you to eventually uplift the one that’ll cost you the least in interest in the event of an emergency.
+Additionally, stagger your fixed deposits by setting them up on different days of the month.
+I place mine in the beginning, the middle and the end of the month.
+This strategy lets you uplift the one that’ll cost you the least in interest in the event of an emergency.

 Fixed Deposit Perpetuity